bryansmullen/softwareDevLab2.2/README.md

 3. Ensure JDK is installed on your machine and `java` and `javac` are available on your path
 4. Navigate to the package directory at `./src`
 5. Run `javac io/bryanmullen/MyFirstProgram.java` to compile the class file
-6. Run `javac io/bryanmullen/MyFirstProgram` to run the project from the command line
+6. Run `java io/bryanmullen/MyFirstProgram` to run the project from the command line

 ## Instructions